ehabit/mochadick/content/post/spec/items.md

 A double chest's worth of ender-chest-like storage that can only be access from a Captain's Chest block item or from on a boat with the appropriate Captain's Chest attachment.

+##### Submarine

+An end game Mocha Dick boat attachment that allows boats to go underwater.
+Boats burn whale oil to provide oxygen to the player.
+The submarine upgrade is necessary to hunt the Kraken.

 ##### Sail of Endless Winds

 An end game Mocha Dick boat attachment is only usable on high tier boats.
 It grants the boat creative flight so players can sail through the air while in their boats.
 This item can only be traded for with pirate villagers in the white whale dimension.
-They will only accept Mocha Dick scrimshaw for the item.
+They will only accept White Whale bone scrimshaw for the item.

 * * *